Cluedrew/little-scribe/scribbler/README.md

 Does it go by signature: `Define <signature> to be <expression>.` Or by Token, so that `Define` means the next subsentence is a signature.

+New related problem, the <signature> (the main Sentence and its children) have to be availible in <expression> so that they can be matched.
+Which means we have to stop after the signature

 The way the files are laid out should probably change.
 I was originally going for a more stuctures & functions approach but that doesn't work with Python as well.
 So I might convert it over which means files will be originized by